chriswebb09/chriswebb09.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>My name is Chris.
 I'm a iOS developer in the New York area.
 I like international politics, history, dogs, hiking and more.
 This is a space for me to write about my adventures as a developer.
-Please send me a meesage if you have any questions.
+Please send me a message if you have any questions.

 Have questions or suggestions?
 Feel free to  contact me on <a href="https://github.com/chriswebb09">Github</a>.
 Thanks for reading!</p>

-<h2 align="center">Skills</h2>
+<h2>Skills</h2>

 <ul class="skill-list" align="center">
    <li>Swift</li>